 It has more than a kilometer of horseshoe-shaped coastline and is surrounded by beautiful mountains.
 The sand is white, the water is crystal clear, and there are practically no waves, which makes it perfect for swimming.

-The most iconic feature of the beach are the two Sherman tanks that belonged to the US Army.
+The most iconic feature of the beach is the two Sherman tanks that belonged to the US Army.
 In the past, this beach was used for military practices and was abandoned when they left the country.
 This is a perfect spot for taking photos.

-Due to its popularity as one of the most beautiful beaches in Puerto Rico, it is usually crowded.
+Due to its popularity as one of the best beaches in Puerto Rico, it is usually crowded.
 However, all its natural beauty has been respected.
 It offers all the facilities to the tourist, such as bathrooms, lifeguards and kiosks to eat.
 In addition, it is easily accessible.

 2. La Monserate Beach, Luquillo

-The La Monserrate, in Luquillo, is one of the best beaches in Puerto Rico, and you will surely have a great time here.
+The La Monserrate is another of Puerto Rico’s beaches that really impressed me.
 It is known for its beauty, diversity of entertainment (kayaking, jet skis, windsurfing, pedal boats, flyboarding), and for its proximity to the El Yunque National Forest (9 km), which is home to rivers, waterfalls, hiking trails, camping areas, and cabins.

 Its crystal clear waters and huge palm trees make it a popular spot for people who want to have fun at the beach.
 In addition, the calm waters and low tides make this the perfect beach for swimming and playing in the sand with the children.

-In addition, you have all the facilities within reach so that you feel calm.
-It has several businesses and restaurants where there is the option to choose from a wide variety of drinks and gastronomy, such as seafood, typical foods, fried foods, among others.
+In addition, this beach has all the facilities within reach so that you feel calm.
+There are several businesses and restaurants, and you have an option of choosing from a wide variety of drinks and gastronomy, such as seafood, typical foods, fried foods, among others.